stefangabos/Zebra_Database/README.md

 ####An advanced, compact and lightweight MySQL database wrapper library, built around PHP's mysqli extension

-It provides methods for interacting with MySQL databases that are more powerful and intuitive than PHP’s default ones.
+It provides methods for interacting with MySQL databases that are more powerful and intuitive than PHP's default ones.

-It supports transactions and provides ways for caching query results either by saving cached data on the disk, or by using memcache.
+It supports transactions and provides ways for caching query results either by saving cached data to the **disk**, in the **session**, or by using **[memcache](http://memcached.org/)**.

-The class provides a comprehensive debugging interface with detailed information about the executed queries: execution time, returned/affected rows, excerpts of the found rows, error messages, etc. It also automatically EXPLAIN‘s each SELECT query (so you don’t miss those keys again!).
+The class provides a comprehensive debugging interface with detailed information about the executed queries: execution time, returned/affected rows, excerpts of the found rows, error messages, etc. It also automatically [EXPLAIN](http://dev.mysql.com/doc/refman/5.7/en/explain.html)s each SELECT query (so you don't miss those keys again!).

-It encourages developers to write maintainable code and provides a better default security layer by encouraging the use of prepared statements, where parameters are automatically escaped.
+It encourages developers to write maintainable code and provides a better default security layer by encouraging the use of prepared statements, where parameters are automatically [escaped](http://www.php.net/manual/en/mysqli.real-escape-string.php).

-Zebra_Database‘s code is heavily commented and generates no warnings/errors/notices when PHP’s error reporting level is set to E_ALL.
+Zebra_Database‘s code is heavily commented and generates no warnings/errors/notices when PHP's error reporting level is set to [E_ALL](http://www.php.net/manual/en/function.error-reporting.php).

 ##Features

-- it uses the **mysqli** extension for communicating with the database instead of the old **mysql** extension, which is officially deprecated as of PHP v5.5.0 and will be removed in the future; again, this is not a wrapper for the PDO extension which is already a wrapper in itself
+- it uses the **[mysqli extension](http://www.php.net/manual/en/book.mysqli.php)** extension for communicating with the database instead of the old **mysql** extension, which is officially deprecated as of PHP v5.5.0 and will be removed in the future; again, this is not a wrapper for the PDO extension which is already a wrapper in itself

 - offers lots of powerful methods for easier interaction with MySQL

 - provides a better security layer by encouraging the use of prepared statements, where parameters are automatically escaped

-- provides a very detailed debugging interface with lots of useful information about executed queries; it also automatically EXAPLAIN’s each SELECT query
+- provides a very detailed debugging interface with lots of useful information about executed queries; it also automatically [EXAPLAIN](http://dev.mysql.com/doc/refman/5.7/en/explain.html)s each SELECT query

-- supports caching of query results to disk or to a **memcache** server
+- supports caching of query results to the disk, in the session, or to a **memcache** server

 - has comprehensive documentation

-- code is heavily commented and generates no warnings/errors/notices when PHP’s error reporting level is set to **E_ALL**
+- code is heavily commented and generates no warnings/errors/notices when PHP's error reporting level is set to **E_ALL**

 ## Requirements